pisv/gethandly.wiki-playground/Step-Two.md

 }
 ```

-The base class `StructureHelper` defines a couple of handy methods for
+The base class `StructureHelper` provides a couple of handy methods for
-building the structure of a model element: the method `addChild` remembers
+building the structure of a model element:

-the given handle as a child of the given parent body and puts the given
+* `addChild` remembers the given element as a child of the given parent body
-handle/body pair into the `newElements` map (resolving duplicates along the
+and puts the element together with the given body into the `newElements` map
+(resolving duplicates along the way)
-way), while the `complete` method completes the given body by setting
+* `complete` completes the given body by setting the elements previously
-the handles previously remembered by `addChild` as the body's children.
+remembered by `addChild` as the body's children.

 Again, even if you can't fully comprehend Xtext-specific details,
 you can well grasp the essence: we just walk the AST and in the process compute